Back to Podcast Guides

 "I want a different life."
 Total reinvention Remove one draining obligation for a week What changes in your body and attention?

 Paul discovered that he valued time and autonomy over what he worked on far more than he had realized.
-He moved into a cheaper living situation that looked embarrassing by conventional standards, then found that it gave him more time, more ease around money, and more room to test what mattered.10
+He moved into a cheaper living situation that looked embarrassing by conventional standards, then found it gave him more time, more ease around money, and more room to test what mattered.

-Design for spaciousness, recovery, and seasons — not constant output
+Design for spaciousness, recovery, and seasons, not constant output

 The operational principle: create conditions where intrinsic motivation can find you.